delphix/virtualization-sdk/docs/Building_Your_First_Plugin/Data_Ingestion.md

 Immediately after linking, the new dSource is [synced](/References/Glossary/#syncing) for the first time.
 Syncing is a process by which data from the source environment is copied onto the Delphix Engine.
 Subsequent syncs may then be periodically performed in order to keep the dSource up-to-date.

 The details of how this is done varies significantly from plugin to plugin.
 For example, some plugins will simply copy files from the filesystem.
 Other plugins might contact a DBMS and instruct it to send backup or replication streams.
-There are many possibilities here, but they all break down into two main strategies that the plugin author can choose from:
+There are many possibilities here, but they all break down into two main strategies that the plugin author can choose from: direct and staging.

 With the [direct](/References/Glossary/#direct-linkingsyncing) strategy, the plugin is not in charge of the data copying.
-Instead the Delphix Engine directly pulls raw data from the source environment, using the Unix tool `rsync` (or `robocopy` on Windows).
+Instead the Delphix Engine directly pulls raw data from the source environment.
 The plugin merely provides the location of the data.
 This is a very simple strategy, and is also quite limiting.

 For our first plugin, we will be using the more flexible [staging](/References/Glossary/#staged-linkingsyncing) strategy.
 With this strategy, the Delphix Engine uses NFS (or CIFS on Windows) to mount storage onto a [staging environment](/References/Glossary/#staging-environment).
 Our plugin will then be in full control of how to get data from the source environment onto this NFS mount.